The politics of education in developing countries

 Ensuring that more children, particularly girls and those from low-income households, can access basic education counts as one of the major development success stories of the past two decades.
 But impressive gains in getting children into school are not matched by progress in what they learn once they get there.

 Our research investigates how educational outcomes in developing countries are shaped by politics.
-We have conducted a comparative case-study in five countries that broadly fit with three different types of political settlement: Rwanda (dominant), Uganda and Cambodia (weak dominant) and Bangladesh and Ghana (competitive).
+We have conducted a comparative case-study in five countries that broadly fit with three different types of political settlement: Rwanda (dominant); Uganda and Cambodia (weak dominant); and Bangladesh and Ghana (competitive).
 Our focus is on the extent to which the nature of the political settlement helps explain why improving basic education quality has been so challenging for developing countries.
-Our focus is not so much on the causes of poor quality provision but on understanding how the political settlement influence how (and whether) the problem of quality is conceived and addressed.
+Our focus is not so much on the causes of poor quality provision, but on understanding how the political settlement influences how (and whether) the problem of quality is conceived and addressed.

-- The provision of primary education places has doubled to trebled in the countries we’ve studied but there has not been a strong level of commitment to financing quality primary education.
+- The provision of primary education places has doubled to trebled in the countries we have studied, but there has not been a strong level of commitment to financing quality primary education.

 - There is a need to learn the lessons from examples of success and identify the ways and extent to which these could be transferred to other similar contexts.

 - A stronger focus on quality would require long-term investments beyond a given electoral cycle, a coalition that includes non-poor parents and capitalists, and decentralised mechanisms that help ensure localised oversight of performance.